ds-wizard/guide/docs/more/development/integration-questions/integration-api.rst

 - **Returns a JSON response with a list of results**

-  - The response must be JSON so |project_name| can parse it
+  - The response must be JSON so DSW can parse it
   - There needs to be a JSON list where all the items matching the search query are

 .. _integration-api-configuration: